 When you are single, it’s all you boo.
 But if you combined your life with another person and swore to uphold them but instead go off and hide a $5,000 bonus for the down payment on a boat…you get punched.

 Hiding an adequate amount of moolah from your loved ones for selfish guilty pleasures is only something I’ve seen in fiction.
 I would say this never happened to me but…I’m not actually sure now am I…

 Fun fact: Remember the 10% stock market correction we had earlier this Feburary?
 My husband DID take a few thousand (or was it $10,000) from our emergency fund and dropped it in without telling me.
 He told me a day after he did it.
-Jared had that “she might find out so I’ll just tell her for confession points” look on his face.
+Hubby had that “she might find out so I’ll just tell her for confession points” look on his face.
 He spent it at the Vanguard ‘casino’ (hahaha #jokes.)